-Therefore, the more of these activities you undertake, the greater your chances of having a fantastic CV set to go!
+Therefore, the more of these activities you undertake, the higher your chances of having a fantastic CV set to go!

-In all, you would see that this unconventional approaches to job search are a specialised knowledge; thus, the reason it is hardly taught by the school system in this manner.
+In all, you would see that this unconventional approaches to job search are a specialised knowledge.
+Thus, the reason the school system hardly teaches it.

-Could I try to solve your job-hunt problem?
+Could I attempt to solve your job-hunt problem?

 Feel free to inquire more about how I can train you or your loved ones using this approach to get a job quicker than applying online where the competition continues to be too fierce.